 These are your most costly and heaviest options.
 I’m not sure I would consider them very portable as it will likely take two people to move around.
 However, if you have two large air conditioning units and want to run them both without power issues, these will do it.

-I own and use a 2,200 watt Yamaha inverter generator.
-I think this is the sweet sport for power, noise, and efficiency.
-It will run my single 13,000 BTU air condition as long as I don’t have a high power demand when starting it.
-The next size up Yamaha generator is a 4,500 watt unit, which would give me more than enough power for everything, but it would be overkill for 99% of the time.
-It also would be louder and heavier, two issues that I want to avoid.
+I own and use a 2,200-watt Yamaha inverter generator.
+This wattage is the sweet spot for power, noise, and efficiency.
+It will run my single 13,000 BTU air conditioner as long as I don’t have a high power demand when starting it.
+The next size-up Yamaha generator is a 4,500-watt unit, which would give me more than enough power for everything, but it would be overkill 99% of the time.
+It would also be louder and heavier, two issues I want to avoid.

 Most RV inverter generators that you find are gasoline models.
-However, there is a growing trend to provide duel fuel models, which use gasoline and propane.
+However, there is a growing trend to provide dual-fuel models, which use gasoline and propane.
 Overall, gas models will be more affordable to run, but having a propane option is a nice feature, especially for RVers.
-You’ll typically pay more for a dual fuel option.
+You’ll typically pay more for a dual-fuel option.
 Personally, the increased cost steered me away from this option for my needs.
 Also, gas is easy to find, especially when camping in a remote location.